Omar Hurricane: Education

-Dr. Hurricane attained his B.S in Physics and Applied Math from Met.
-State College in Denver in 1990.
+Hurricane attained his B.S in Physics and Applied Math from Metropolitan State University of Denver in 1990.
 He graduated with an MS in physics from University of California, Los Angeles in 1992, and gained his PhD from UCLA as well in 1994.

 Career

-Following numerous internships, Omar Hurricane began his professional career as a postdoctoral fellow at UCLA.
+Following numerous internships, Hurricane began his professional career as a postdoctoral fellow at UCLA.
 He then went on to become the senior scientist at UCLA's Institute of Plasma Fusion and research.
-He is currently a Program Leader at the Lawrence Livermore National Laboratory.
+He has been Chief Scientist for the inertial confinement fusion program at the Lawrence Livermore National Laboratory since 2014.

 He has published widely in journals and conference papers.
-Hurricane was the lead author of a 2014 paper presenting the results of fusion experiments demonstrating Fuel Gain greater than unity.
-He received the Edward Teller Award in 2021.
+Hurricane was the lead author of a 2014 paper presenting the results of fusion experiments demonstrating Fuel Gain greater than unity, which is the first laboratory demonstration where the fusion energy output exceeded the energy injected into the fusion fuel.
+He received the Edward Teller Award in 2021 for “Visionary scientific insights and leadership of National Ignition Facility (NIF) experiments resulting in the achievement of fuel gain, an alpha-heating-dominated plasma, and a burning plasma.”